FuelLabs/sway-libs/README.md

 ### Standards

-- [Token Standard](./standards/frc20/) is a standard ABI used to implement native assets on Fuel.
+- [Token Standard](./standards/frc20/) is used to add metadata to native assets on Fuel.
 - [Non-Fungible Token(NFT) Standard](./standards/frc721/) is a standard ABI used to implement NFTs on Fuel.

 ## Using a library